BreadcrumbIsTaken/TOH/README.md

 A recreation of Luz Noceda's glyph magic from The Owl House in Denizen!

+# Watch the creation!

+You can watch the process of me making this in my [YouTube video](https://youtu.be/QIy7DovWA0g)!

 ### How to setup for your own server

 ##### Step 1